 - Be amazed on Nature’s creations in Yehliu Geopark.
 Its a 2 hour bus ride from Taiwan.
 The entrance fee costs NTD 80.00 for adults.
 Be sure to bring sunscreen and water especially on hot seasons.

 Shilin Night Market

 - Shilin Night Market is the most famous night market in Taipei – and the most crowded.
-We spent the most of the our 1st night in Shilin because I thought we need time to find cheap shoes or other stuff here but for the prices, I won’t recommend Shilin at all.
+We spent most of the our 1st night in Shilin because I thought we need time to find cheap shoes or other stuff here but for the prices, I won’t recommend Shilin at all.
 But I would recommend the Fried Chicken near the pedestrian.
 It is soooo good and it cost like NTD 70.
-Just find the longest queue of people in Shilin that’s the line.
+Just find the longest queue of people in Shilin, that’s the line.